nachojoaquin/gitlab-jobs/README.md

 * Validates output

 ## How it works
 GitLab has just released the ability for pipelines to generate a .gitlab-ci.yml file (https://gitlab.com/gitlab-org/gitlab/issues/35632) and to use it in a "triggered" pipeline, therefore opening the possibility to have dynamic jobs.
-This library will provides an easy API to generate that yml.
+This library provides an easy API to generate that yml.

-Your actual piplene is defined in `.gitlab-ci.js` (note the `.js` extension).
+Your actual pipeline is defined in `.gitlab-ci.js` (note the `.js` extension).
 This can be as simple as:

 ``` js